Portrait of Omai: Sale by the Howards

-The painting was the centre of a legal case the UK courts in 2014 when the Court of Appeal (upholding an earlier decision of the Upper Tribunal, and overturning the first instance decision of the First-tier Tribunal) held that the work fell within the definition of "plant", because it was displayed in a part of Castle Howard that was open to the public.
+In 2014, the painting was the subject of a ruling by the Court of Appeal in a case bought by the custodians of Castle Howard against HM Revenue and Customs as its taxable status.
+The Court found in favour of the custodians, and against HMRC, upholding an earlier decision of the Upper Tribunal, and overturning the first instance decision of the First-tier Tribunal.
+The Court held that as the portrait had been displayed in a part of Castle Howard that was open to the public, it fell within the definition of "plant".
+As a result, it could be considered a "wasting asset" and so any proceeds of sale were exempt from capital gains tax.
+This tax loophole was closed by changes to taxation outlined in the 2015 Budget.
 An application to the Supreme Court for permission appeal was rejected in January 2015.
-As a result, it was deemed to be a "wasting asset" and the sale of the painting was exempt from capital gains tax.
-The law was changed in the 2015 Budget to close the tax loophole.